clux/modul8/docs/api.md

 Alternatively, this `.list()` call can be avoided by more succinctly placing this array in the first parameter of `.libraries()` instead.
 Similarly, we can also avoid `.path()` and `.target()` by specifying second and third parameters to `.libraries()`.

-    modul8('app.js')
-      .domains({app : dir+'/app/client/'}
+    modul8(dir+'/app/client/app.js')
-      .libraries(['jQuery.js','history.js'], dir+'/app/client/libs/', 'out-libs.js')
+      .libraries(['jQuery.js','history.js'], './app/client/libs/', './out-libs.js')
       .compile('./out.js');

 Libraries tend to update with a different frequency to the main client code.
 Thus, it can be useful to separate these from your main application code.
-And nmodified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
+Note that modified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
 Thus, using `.target()` and splitting these into a different file could be advantageous.

 If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.